Firm linked to Crooked House owner was taken to court

 The cause was never identified.

-Safety consultant Andy Grannell is working alongside a demolition team who have been drafted in on the orders of the Health and Safety Executive to make the Crooked House site safe and secure.
+Safety consultant Andy Grannell is working alongside a demolition team drafted in by the Health and Safety Executive to make the Crooked House site safe and secure.

 These are not the people responsible for the original demolition of the charred remains of the pub.